-25 of MiddleWeb’s Best Resources for New Teachers
+25 of Our Best Posts for New MS Teachers

 We’ve also included MiddleWeb reviews of nine exceptionally “novice-friendly” books.
-When you’ve read everything here (smile), search our site for “new teacher” and you’ll find more!
+If you don’t find what you need, try searching our site for “new teacher” and your keyword.

 Rick Wormeli is a National Board Certified Teacher, the author of seven respected books in the teaching field, and an internationally known speaker on middle-level education.
 When we launched our new MiddleWeb site in 2012, we asked Rick to write a special article for teachers new to the middle grades.
 We published his response in two parts.
 Take a look!
 Part 1 Part 2